crfroehlich/ts-tools/docs/project-api.md

     WEB = "web"
 }

+// Warning: (ae-internal-missing-underscore) The name "DefaultLogOptions" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public
+// @internal
-export const DefaultLogOptions: LogOptions;
+export const DefaultLogOptions: ISettingsParam;

 // @public (undocumented)
 export interface DocLinksParams {